 - Microcontroller or FPGA development

 - Networking (IP/UDP/TCP)

 - Ability to occasionally lift up to 50 lbs

-- Perform activities such as typing, standing, sitting, and being in confined space (i.e. inside the tokamak) for extended periods of time
+- Perform activities such as typing for extended periods of time

-- Willing to occasionally travel or work required nights/weekends/on-call
+- Willingness to travel or work required nights/weekends/on-call occasionally

 CFS team members thrive in a fast-paced, dynamic environment and have demonstrated exceptional results through a range of different pursuits.
 We all tightly align with our company values of integrity, execution, impact and self-critique.
 As we grow, we are looking to add talented people who are mission driven and bring diverse perspectives and new ways of solving problems.